didux-io/DiduxWallet-extension/DIDUX_README.md

 The [MetaMask QA docs](./docs/QA_Guide.md) provides a good starting point on testing before a release.
 Things to keep in mind though:

-- If you want to test deployment of a dapp you can use [the Smilo Remix website](https://remix.smilo.network).
+- If you want to test deployment of a dapp you can use [the Didux.io Remix website](https://remix.didux.network).
-- You can replace MEW (My Ether Wallet) with [the Smilo Wallet](https://smilowallet.io).
+- You can replace MEW (My Ether Wallet) with [the Didux.io Wallet](https://diduxwallet.io).
-- You can replace references to various Ethereum test nets simply with the Smilo Test net.
+- You can replace references to various Ethereum test nets simply with the Didux.io Test net.

 ## Creating a new release